tildeholmqvist/connected/README.md

 - The discussion page displays a login button.
 If the user is not logged in, it transfers the user to a login form.

-- The discussion page is displaying a button with the caption "Create Your Own" allowing the user to create their post in the discussion forum.
+- The discussion page displays a button with the caption "Create Your Own" allowing the user to create their post in the discussion forum.

 ### The Discussionpost Page